chakrabar/chakrabar.github.io/_posts/articles/2017-12-17-new-features-of-csharp-7.md

     //BUT here we are learning LOCAL FUNCTION anyway, so for (int i = 0; i < data.Length; i++) total += sum(data[i]);
+    return total;
-    return total; //Note: the function can actually be defined after return statement
+    //The function can actually be defined after return statement

-    int sum(int[] arr) //this is a LOCAL FUNCTION //Note: there cannot be a access modifier {
+    //this is a LOCAL FUNCTION - no access modifier int sum(int[] arr)
+    {
         int _sum = 0;
         for (int i = 0; i < arr.Length; i++)